matt2ology/csus-computer-science-csc/csc170-software-requiremnt-and-specification/group-laugh/meeting-notes/20210606_first_meeting.md

 ### Group Project Ideas

-1. Software: WHAT DO YOU WANT?! (the app for hungry gal-pals)
+- WHAT DO YOU WANT?! (the app for hungry gal-pals)
+- Roomate Finder
+- Budget tracker

 #### Belle Project Idea